Appdynamics/ConfigMyApp-docs/docs/README.md

 - `cma-pod-bt-volume.yml` - includes Business Transactions from `bt-config.yml` file,
 - `cma-pod-branding-volume.yml` - mounts a volume for Branding feature.

-Verify that the nginx container is running:
+Verify that the ConfigMyApp container is running:
 ```
 kubectl get pod <pod-name>
 ```